grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 * Only a `k8s.pod.ip` resource attribute will be added.
 * No other metadata will be added.
 * The Kubernetes API will not be accessed.
-* The Agent must receive spans directly from services to correctly detect the pod IPs.
+* To correctly detect the pod IPs, the Agent must receive spans directly from services.
 * The `passthrough` setting is useful when configuring the Agent as a Kubernetes Deployment.
 An Agent running as a Deployment cannot detect the IP addresses of pods generating telemetry data without any of the well-known IP attributes.
 If the Deployment Agent receives telemetry from